GRI 102: General Disclosures 2016

 Accounting Metric Category Unit of Measure Code Response

-Percentage of products that qualify for credits in sustainable building design Quantitative Percentage (%) EM-CM-410a.1 52%
+Percentage of products that qualify for credits in sustainable building design and construction certificates Quantitative Percentage (%) EM-CM-410a.1 54

 back to top